atoti/atoti/.github/ISSUE_TEMPLATE/bug_ui.md

 ---
 name: UI bug report
-about: Report a bug about the JupyterLab extension or the app
+about: Report a bug concerning the JupyterLab extension or the app
 labels: "bug :bug:, ui :bar_chart:"
 ---